23po/Pesapal-Junior-Developer-23-/1-problem/my-site/README.md

 - this function starts a new instance of a ruby webrick server.

 - WEBrick is an HTTP server toolkit that can be configured as an HTTPS server, a proxy server, and a virtual-host server.
-You can find more about --> https://github.com/ruby/webrick
+You can find more about it here --> https://github.com/ruby/webrick

 - the function inclues a handler for files from the static directory

+- You therefore need to install the webrick gem (gem install webrick, simply refer to the docs in case of any difficulty.

 **Note**: the code can be tested  on localhost port 8000